avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 Firmware updates are typically authenticated by the Original Equipment Manufacturer (OEM) by means of a digital signing process.
 At a high level, a usual process involves, a firmware build server, which requests a signature from a signing service.
 The signing service, often safeguarding the signing private key in secure environments like Hardware Security Modules (HSMs), returns the signature after authenticating the request.

-Subsequently the firmware is distributed to target devices, which in turn must validate the firmware signature against a Trust Anchor (TA).
+Subsequently, the firmware is distributed to target devices, which in turn must validate the firmware signature against a Trust Anchor (TA).
 The TA can be an X.509 certificate, a public key, or a hash of a combination of both, depending on the OEM's security measures.

 These devices are typically deployed in highly regulated environments, in remote or physically constrained locations where performing upgrades is challenging, or in cases where the cost of upgrading is prohibitively high.
 The immutability of these devices can also be viewed as a security feature, as it restricts potential attack vectors associated with over-the-air updates.
 These devices are designed with a long operational lifespan in mind, often spanning several decades.
 Notable examples of such devices encompass:

 - Vehicles - scale of deployment or vehicle recall difficulties
 - Satellites - no 'on-site' service reasonably possible
 - Servers and network devices - air-gapped, locked-down DCs, geographically distributed
 - Government infrastructure - power grids, nuclear power station equipment, etc.
 - Smart meters - device owned by the utility company, deployed in private homes.
 - Smart cards – used for authenticating to workstations and buildings, or electronic document signing.
-- Security Tokens – such as FIDO2, cheap devices that users typically will typically not patch.
+- Security Tokens – such as FIDO2, cheap devices that users will typically not patch.

 ### Suitable migration mechanisms
 Given the long term requirements of the signatures and physically contrained locations, a signature used in these environments must be able to withstand future crytanalysis attacks as well as technological advancements.
 Therefore the following migration mechanisms should be considerd for these enviornments:

 - Multiple Signatures - These can be used to give the environment resilience to crytanalysis attacks and technological advancements because should a critical break happen, the secondary signature should allow for addition time for upgrade which will be welcome given the location constraints.
 This would require cryptographic library updates as well as protocol level changes to support multiple signatures.
-- Composite Signatures - Similar to multiple signatures but would only require updates to the cryptographic libraries as well as a signature algorithm update in protocols.
+- Composite Signatures - Similar to multiple signatures but may only require updates to the cryptographic libraries as well as a signature algorithm update in protocols.
 It is likely composite signatures would be easier to deploy as single key and signature objects are used which is similar to what has historically be used.
 - Stateful hash based signatures - In constrained locations where larger signature sizes are acceptable, direct upgrade to a stateful hash based signature may be sufficient.

 ## Trust Anchor deployment